AKASH8525/PearlThoughts--Day-2-/README.md

     Name = "Terraform-EC2"
   }
 }
+Explanation of Configuration
+terraform block
+Defines the required AWS provider.

+provider "aws"
+Specifies the AWS region where the EC2 instance will be created.

+resource "aws_instance"
+Creates an EC2 instance.

+ami
+Amazon Machine Image used for the instance.

+instance_type
+EC2 instance size (t2.micro, Free Tier eligible).

+tags
+Used to name and identify the EC2 instance.

 Terraform Commands Used
 terraform init
 terraform validate
 terraform plan
 terraform apply
-Verification
+Result
-EC2 instance created successfully using Terraform
+EC2 instance successfully created using Terraform

-Instance visible in AWS EC2 Console
+Instance visible and running in AWS EC2 Console

-Conclusion
-Successfully launched an EC2 instance manually

-Successfully provisioned an EC2 instance using Terraform

-Understood the difference between manual provisioning and Infrastructure as Code